UD-Game-Development-Club/docs/docs/constitution.md

 ### Section 5.
 Changes in Officers

-Following elections, newly elected officers should be added to the officer section of the organization’s group page on 1850 within a day of elections having finished.
+Following elections, newly elected officers should be added to the officer section of the organizations group page on 1850 within a day of elections having finished.

 ### Section 6.
 Elections